ahmedk2/ServerlessMovieApi/Notes.md

 ```

 I was using lambda proxy integration for this specific API resource `/getmoviesbyyear` so the above made sense but I did not properly take this in until an hour later.

+## Phase 4

+My lambda function was no longer helpful.
+I needed to setup a backend that communicates with front end to retrieve movie data.
+In phase 3, I used only a front end and api gateway URLs to fetch DyanmoDB data via lambda functions.

+I tried making a backend in flask, got it working doing some terminal commands and installing packages (`specify later check terminal history`).
+I had issues with cors and other flask related errors.
+Resolved it by installing a specific version of flask cors package (`pip install flask-cors==3.0.7`) that supports python 2.7.
+Since newer package version is meant for python 3.
+There were some JSON serialization errors but I used the same solution as when I was making the lambda function.

+I got it all working locally by editing the front end to reference backend endpoint/ports

+For the backend to function locally you need to setup your environment variables to your AWS key tokens.
+You can change the name of the dynamoDB table to be your table.
+Then you can do the following:

+`docker compose up`

+After I got the container running I had errors with the backend not being reachable outside the container.
+There were no errors in the logs and the port was open.
+However after researching I noticed flask does app binding and network configs inside the container and not available outside it by default.

+So I needed to modify the binding address to include host 0.0.0.0 making it publicly available.

+The address 0.0.0.0 tells Flask to listen on all network interfaces inside the container, making the app accessible from the Docker host and any other network interfaces mapped by Docker.

+Without 0.0.0.0, the app inside the container would not “see” requests coming from outside, even though Docker’s networking is correctly set up.